xiaomi7732/azure-diagnostics-tools/Logstash/logstash-input-azureblob/README.md

-# Logstash input plugin for Azure Service Bus Topics
+# Logstash input plugin for Azure Storage Blobs

 ## Summary
 This plugin reads and parses data from Azure Storage Blobs.